raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     bang-->[*]
 </div>

 This works like a charm, and we could code this algorithm up for our actual descriptions.
 However, our `automate` function doesn't permit ε-transitions.
-We could add that as a feature, but before we do that, let's look at an algorithm for removing ε-transitions from finite state machines.
+We could add that as a feature, but before we do that, let's look at an algorithm for removing ε-transitions from finite-state machines.

 ---